lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 You can now unplug the USB as usual and store it in a safe place, on a key chain, or even on a necklace.

+Hopefully this helps, and inspires you to think about taking more steps to protecting your data.

+Until next time!